-I had someone ask me recently why we say accessibility is more important than ever.
-Hasn’t accessibility (removing barriers to digital access by people with disabilities) always been important?
+I had someone ask me recently why we emphasize the importance of web accessibility now more than ever.
+Hasn’t digital accessibility (removing barriers to digital access by people with disabilities) always been important?
 Yes, it has!
-However, up until the recent pandemic there have been workarounds, alternatives, and fallback approaches that could be used to meet requirements such as the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
+However, up until the recent pandemic, there have been workarounds, alternatives, and fallback approaches that could be used to meet requirements such as the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 As so many activities of daily life have moved solely online, in many cases those alternatives and workarounds are no longer an option.

 In a classroom setting, various accommodations can serve as workarounds for accessible digital content.
 For example, it’s not uncommon for a student with low vision to use a video magnification device to read a printout of a digital document that was otherwise not accessible.
 Accommodations like an enlarged print or read-aloud test may have been provided to a student with dyslexia, or a student with executive function difficulties may benefit from in-class visual supports, reminders, and other prompts from teachers.

-Use of video conferencing software puts people in the spotlight.
+The use of video conferencing software puts people in the spotlight.
 For example, use of video means that others are looking at you – and likely that you also see a picture of yourself.
-These aspects can increase anxiety for some people, causing them to become hyper-focused on how they act, look, and maintain facial expression or eye contact.
-This can be particularly challenging for some people such as those with low vision, anxiety, and those on the autism spectrum to name a few.
-Some web conferencing software will even track eye movements and user action to ensure participants are paying attention.
-For some users with disabilities, their physical attendance in the past may have been sufficient without scrutiny of individual habits – with the new normal, individual habits and other disability-related characteristics are now thrust into the spotlight.
-These factors, which in the past were less analyzed but now more forefront in our digital communications, will now have to be considered to prevent discrimination.
+These aspects can increase anxiety for some people, causing them to become hyper-focused on how they act, look, and maintain facial expressions or eye contact.
+This can be particularly challenging for some people with low vision, anxiety, and those on the autism spectrum to name a few.
+Some web conferencing software will even track eye movements and user actions to ensure participants are paying attention.
+For some users with disabilities, their physical attendance in the past may have been sufficient without the scrutiny of individual habits – with the new normal, individual habits and other disability-related characteristics are now thrust into the spotlight.
+These factors, which in the past were less analyzed but are now more forefront in our digital communications, will now have to be considered to prevent discrimination.

 Since the pandemic, transportation providers such as Amtrak are considering what service will look like in the new normal.
-Work is being done to allow customers to order food from the onboard café using the mobile app, and to alert customers with information, instructions, and directions via text, mobile app, and digital signage to reduce the need for human interaction.
-This work to streamline purchase of tickets, communicate critical information, and reduce physical interactions will certainly need to be accessible and offer multiple methods of communication to meet the varying needs of humans.
-Physical distancing, face mask wearing, and other safety protocols have an impact on people who are Deaf, hard of hearing, and speech impaired as well as others.
+Work is being done to allow customers to order food from the onboard café using the mobile app and alert customers with information, instructions, and directions via text, mobile app, and digital signage to reduce the need for human interaction.
+This work to streamline the purchase of tickets, communicate critical information, and reduce physical interactions will certainly need to be accessible and offer multiple methods of communication to meet the varying needs of humans.
+Physical distancing, face mask-wearing, and other safety protocols have an impact on people who are deaf, hard of hearing, and speech impaired as well as others.
 New solutions, both physical and digital, will undoubtedly be needed to allow equitable access to transportation in the future.

 The global pandemic has caused significant changes in our society that will likely be here for a long time.
 This means that the proverbial digital accessibility “can” can no longer be kicked down the road – it must be addressed now in order to ensure an equitable society where the talents and skills of all people can effectively be used for the greater good.
 The inclusion and accessibility work that must be accelerated because of this pandemic will bring innovation and benefits going forward for all users just as accessibility features like captions, voice control, dark mode, ramps, and automatic doors have improved access for everyone.